The first issue is a practical look at

 It is also important to know whether the processes have embedded conflicts of interest from a transactional approach.

-The key point is where excess costs for assumed risks are eliminated and gains for the risks transferred are realized.
+The key point is to eliminate excess costs for assumed risks and realize gains for the risks transferred under the corporate risk management strategy.

-The third issue is how to keep both the employee and the employer engaged
+The third issue is how to keep the employee and employer engaged in cost control.

 Employee Coinsurance % = 80%